chris510/Palm-Clothing/README.md

 - Simulate frontend to backend store checkout using Stripe API
 - Aethetic UI Design of Home Page
 - Allows Users to dynamically add, remove, and change number of items in their cart
-- Optimizing Performance through React Hooks(useMemo, useCallback) and code splitting
+- Optimizing Performance through React Hooks(useMemo, useCallback, lazy, and Suspense)

 ### Cart State Management using Context API